 - H-P1.
 Development of Properties in the Residential Land Inventory.
 The County shall encourage development of parcels in the residential land inventory for the current planning period at targeted residential density. - H-P2.
 Flexibly Apply Development Standards to Low Income Housing.
-The County shall support the flexible application of development standards through a streamlined permit process for housing for people in lower income affordability categories and special needs populations. - H-P3.
+The County shall support the flexible application of development standards through a streamlined permit process for housing people in lower income affordability categories and special needs populations. - H-P3.
 Use of Surplus County-owned Property.
 The County shall consider using surplus County-owned property for development or financing of housing for low income and special need populations.
-County-owned parcels developed with affordable housing shall be in close proximity to commercial areas and connected to them by pedestrian facilities services and public transit shall be preferred for development of affordable housing. - H-P4.
+County-owned parcels in close proximity to commercial services and public and shared transit shall be preferred for development of affordable housing. - H-P4.
 Maintenance of an Adequate Supply of Residential Land.
 The County shall maintain an adequate supply of residentially zoned land to accommodate projected housing needs for all income categories and special needs populations throughout the Housing Element planning period. - H-P5.
 Maintaining an Adequate Land Inventory.
 Unless written findings are made pursuant to Government Code Section 65863 et seq. supported by substantial evidence, the County shall not allow a reduction in residential units in the residential land inventory below that specified in the current Regional Housing Need Allocation (RHNA). - H-P6.
 Contributions to Infrastructure and Service Development.
-Market-rate housing pays will pay its fair share of infrastructure and public service costs.
-Housing that has with long-term affordability covenants and restrictions that require requiring units to be available to, and occupied by, persons or families of low, very low or extremely low income at affordable housing costs for at least 20 years may be eligible for subsidies to pay for applicable infrastructure and public service costs. - H-P7.
+Market-rate housing will pay its fair share of infrastructure and public service costs.
+Housing with long- term affordability covenants and restrictions requiring units to be available to, and occupied by, persons or families of low, very low or extremely low income for at least 20 years may be eligible for subsidies to pay for applicable infrastructure and public service costs. - H-P7.
 Residential Subdivision Approvals within Housing Opportunity Zones.
 The density of residential subdivisions within Housing Opportunity Zones shall not be reduced below the calculated minimum number of units per Standard H-S2 unless the County makes specified findings. - H-P8.
 Residential Subdivision Permit Process.
 The County shall maintain an efficient, streamlined and predictable permitting process designed for residential subdivisions that meet the goals and policies of this Element. - H-P9.
 Expedited Residential Subdivision Review in Housing Opportunity Zones.
-The County shall streamline environmental review of residential subdivisions in Housing Opportunity Zones by establishing standardized maximum thresholds of significance. - H-P10.
+The County shall streamline environmental review of residential subdivisions in Housing Opportunity Zones by establishing standardized thresholds of significance.
+When funding is available and in partnership with the developer, the County may complete pre-development environmental studies for parcels eligible for subdivision into five or more parcels. - H-P10.
 Rehabilitation of Substandard Housing.
 The County shall work to improve substandard housing conditions throughout the County as indicated through housing condition surveys.